 Setting up a crowdfunding campaign is free and low-risk, so it’s something every small business should try.
 Don’t get discouraged if your campaign isn’t successful, though.
 Only half of all crowdfunding campaigns get fully funded, and successful campaigns don’t raise much money.
 In fact, most successful campaigns generate less than $10,000 in donations.
 So if you need more money than that, you’ll have to find alternative funding methods to fill the gap.

 Small business loan alternatives

-If your business is new or has poor credit, it can be tough to secure a small business loan.
+If your business is new or has poor credit, it can be tough to secure a small business loan for bad credit.
 There are a number of alternatives you can look into, though, such as tapping into personal savings, getting a business credit card or applying for a personal loan.

 One way to get an immediate infusion of cash for your business is to take money out of your savings or retirement account.
 Using your savings to fund your business is risky, though.
 If your business goes under, you could lose your livelihood and most of your nest egg, too.

 To reduce the risk of funding your business with savings, you should leave at least $5,000 in your savings account for emergencies.
 That way, your personal savings aren’t totally depleted and you’ll have enough money to cover both personal and business emergencies in the future.